Your author bio is everywhere

 Retired policeman?
 Why not say, versed in the criminal mind?
 A retired banker?
 Perhaps, a battle-scarred financial expert.

-As I said at the beginning of this post, there are so many tired, overused and redundant words that can ruin an author bio.
+But there are so many tired, overused and redundant extra words that can weaken your author image.

-All it takes is a little imagination to write a powerful bio that will help you connect with readers.
+All it takes is a little imagination to write a compelling bio that will help you connect with readers.

 So, get out your thesaurus, check some well-known authors’ bios and get to work.
-It will only take half an hour to make a huge difference to how you are perceived as an author.
+It will only take half an hour to make a massive difference in how people perceive you as an author.

 Be you, but above all, be original.